zfs-old-crap/linkytime/docs/DeveloperGuide.md

 **Alternative 2:** `LinkyTimeParser` uses a `ListMeetingCommandParser` to enforce that the user input cannot have additional params.
 * Pros: Provides clear definition of what the user input for a `ListMeetingCommand` should be.
 * Cons: Harder to implement and more rigid in nature.

+#### Archive Meetings feature
+This section explains the implementation of the Archive Meetings feature via the `archive` command.
+The `ArchiveMeetingCommand` updates the UI to display the details of all completed meetings in `LinkyTime`.
+It is identical in implementation to the `ListMeetingCommand` except for the flip in the boolean that is passed into `Model::showCompletedMeetings`.

 #### Add Meeting feature